San Isidro Cathedral

 The San Isidro Cathedral is located in the city of San Isidro, in the province of Buenos Aires, Argentina.
-It is at 16200th Del Libertador Avenue, opposite Plaza Mitre or Plaza de San Isidro in San Isidro's historic quarter.
+The main temple of the Diocese of San Isidro, the cathedral is at 16200th Del Libertador Avenue, opposite Plaza Mitre or Plaza de San Isidro in San Isidro's historic quarter.

+Inaugurated in 1898, The building is one of the most notable examples of gothic revival architecture in Argentina.
+It features three naves upon a Latin cross base.
+Its main tower has a height of 68.6 m.

+The site where the Cathedral erects was declared "National Historic Place" in 1963.